 Chocolate Protein Bites

 Make chocolate protein bites

 - Rinse the beans, blend them with the other ingredients, and and taste test.
 If you'd like them sweeter, add a bit more date paste or maple syrup.Pour mixture into molds or mini cupcake papercups.1 (15oz/425gms) can black beans, 2 tablespoon cocoa powder, ½ cup date paste

-- Freeze for an hour (or longer depending on your freezer temperature) and then unmold and store in an air tight container!
+- Freeze for 30 minutes (or longer depending on your freezer temperature) and then unmold and store in an air tight container!
 Keep frozen until ready to eat.